Raul Leal

 Raul d'Oliveira Sousa Leal (pseudonym: Henoch; 1 September 1886 – 18 August 1964) was a Portuguese writer, poet, and occultist.
 A figure associated with modernism and futurism, he was also one of the contributors to the Portuguese avant-garde literary magazine Orpheu.
 He is best known for his controversial work Sodoma Divinizada.

 Biography

 Raul Leal graduated in law from the University of Coimbra in 1909.
 In 1915, he went into exile in Spain due to political reasons.

 Autobiographical note

-In my parents' house, I received a most luxurious education, becoming well-acquainted with all the splendors and refinements; it was therefore natural that I should want to maintain that lifestyle—even if it meant stooping to the greatest ignominies—especially since my ambitions for luxury were always intense, and my desires and greed unrestrained.
+In my parents' house, I received a most luxurious education, becoming well-acquainted with all the splendours and refinements; it was therefore natural that I should want to maintain that lifestyle—even if it meant stooping to the greatest ignominies—especially since my ambitions for luxury were always intense, and my desires and greed unrestrained.
 Yet I crushed all that within me, because only in shame could such desires be fulfilled, and I refused in any way to shatter my dignity—always intact, always immaculate.
 Despite everything, I chose misery and hunger!